microsoft/debug-adapter-protocol/specification.md

    * The client can use this optional information to present the children in a paged UI and fetch them in chunks.
    */
   indexedVariables?: number;

+  /**
+   * Optional memory reference for the variable if the variable represents executable code, such as a function pointer.
+   */
+  memoryReference?: string;
 }
 ```